tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/购买指南/计费项_intl_en.md

 ## Management Feature Fees

-Management feature fees are calculated based on the use of enabled management features, such as inventory and COS select.
+Management feature fees are calculated based on the use of enabled management features, such as inventory and select.